 Superconductors are an important type of materials capable of conducting electricity without energy loss and repelling magnetic fields.

 Recently discovered Fe-based superconductors are a suitable platform to develop the structure-properties relationship in superconductors.
-The main structural blocks of Fe-based superconductors are FeX square layers (X = pnicogen or chalcogen).
+The main structural blocks of Fe-based superconductors are FeX square layers (X = pnictogen or chalcogen).
 To understand the electronic and magnetic interactions in superconductors, it is preferable to study a single building block.
 We have developed a low-temperature synthetic route to highly crystalline materials containing Fe-X fragments separated by classical coordination chemistry complexes.
+This research is supported by NSF DMR SSMC program.